20BCE11035/Client-Server_Communication_Setup-App/README.md

 - **Client Chat**: The reader and writer shall log messages using mutual exclusion.
 - **Server**: Mutual exclusion shall be enforced to manage writers writing to the same client.

+## `3.
+Output`

+The following output will be produced:

+- When a thread attempts to send a message: `(SEND) [Thread-Name]: { sender:[client-name] , recipient:[client-name]}`.
+- When a thread successfully sends a message: `(SEND) [Thread-Name]: SUCCESSFUL`.
+- When a thread reads a new message: `(RECEIVE) [Thread-Name]: { recipient:[client-name], sender:[client-name] }`.

+## `4.
+Notes`

+You will have to get creative with handling threads, queues, and locks.
+Each queue should have their own lock when accessed.
+Any locks used in the program will be written from scratch, i.e., no using Java's pre-built locks.
+Some of Java's pre-built data structures might be used.
+Any locks used will be fair.

+## `5.
+Concepts`

+The following concepts will be tested in this project:

+- Consensus
+- Semaphores
+- TASLock
+- TTASLock
+- Exponential Backoff
+- ALock
+- CLH Lock
+- Composite Lock
+- Fine grain synchronisation
+- OptimisticList synchronisation